halloTheCoder/RNet-Keras/README.md

 # R-NET implementation in Keras

 This repository is an attempt to reproduce the results presented in the [technical report by Microsoft Research Asia](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf).
-The report describes a complex neural network called **R-NET**
+The report describes a complex neural network called **R-NET**.

 The best performance I got so far was
 - EM=57.52% and F1=67.42% on the dev set.